Small nucleolar RNA SNORD90

 In molecular biology, snoRNA SNORD90 (HBII-295) is a non-coding RNA that belongs to the family of C/D snoRNAs.
 Initially described as HBII-295 this RNA has now been called SNORD70 by the HUGO Gene Nomenclature Committee.
 It is the human orthologue of the mouse MBII-295 and has no identified RNA target.
 This RNA is expressed from an intron of the MNAB/OR1K1 gene.

+There is evidence that SNORD90 is involved in guiding N6-methyladenosine (m6A) modifications onto target RNA transcripts.
+Specifically, SNORD90 has been shown to increase m6A levels on neuregulin 3 (NRG3) leading to its down-regulation through recognition by YTHDF2.